sampulsar/stasharr/README.md

 ## Usage

 - Navigate to a scene on [StashDB](https://stashdb.org/).
-- The script will automatically add a button titled "Add scene to Whisparr" under the scene information.
+- The script will automatically add a button titled "Add scene to Whisparr" under the scene information and on the scene card.
 - Click the button to add the scene to your Whisparr instance.
 You will receive a toast notification indicating the success or failure of the operation.

 ## Dependencies